Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ##### Claimset in W3C VC format

-Formats of the `claimset` can vary, examples include JSON-LD or JWT based Credentials, the IA SHOULD make their supported credential formats available at their openid-configuration metadata endpoint.
+Formats of the `claimset` can vary, examples include JSON-LD or JWT based Credentials, the IA SHOULD make their supported claimset formats available at their openid-configuration metadata endpoint.

 The following is a non-normative example of a claim set issued as a [W3C Verifiable Credential 1.0](https://www.w3.org/TR/vc-data-model/) compliant format in JSON-LD.